Get your own free workspace

 Execution

 The Project was founded in 1962; Bruce Morrow was able to convince nine leading American industrialists to support his plan.
-They formed the Council of Tomorrow, which oversees two main organizations: Morrow Industries, a manufacturing company; and the Morrow Project.
+They formed the Council of Tomorrow, which oversaw two main organizations: Morrow Industries, an overt, publicly-known manufacturing conglomerate; and the covert Morrow Project.

-Most members of the Project were not told who the members of the Council of Tomorrow are.
-However, observant Project members spotted many items which originated at Hughes Aircraft, Cadillac-Gage, Textron, Ex-Cell-O and TRW, for example.
+Most members of the Project were not told the names of any members of the Council of Tomorrow.
+However, observant Project members spotted many items which originated at Hughes Aircraft, Cadillac-Gage, Textron, LeTourneau, Ex-Cell-O and TRW, for example.

 By 1964, the first prototypes of cryogenic berths were being tested.
 The Mk I cryogenic berth was ready in 1968, but no personnel were placed in cryogenic sleep before 1980.
 The scattered, hidden boltholes and caches were constructed from about 1977 onwards.

-Resistweave, medkits, the universal antibody and the universal antidote were all developed (from information provided by Bruce Morrow) in the late 1970s.
+Resistweave, medkits, the universal antibody and other advanced technical items were all developed (from information provided by Bruce Morrow) in the late 1970s.

 A major issue for the Project was how to provide fuel and electrical power for vehicles and equipment after a nuclear war.
 In 1979, the Project produced the first of its fusion reactors, followed a couple of months later by their first combat lasers.
 The Mk I HAAM suits were converted to the fusion-powered Mk 2 model in about 1981.
 Construction of sufficient fusion reactors for the Project's needs took several years; but by 1985 all the teams being frozen had fusion-powered vehicles.
 In 1987, the Project updated the teams placed before 1985, opening the sealed bunkers and leaving behind new equipment (usually without waking the team members).
 Many of the earliest teams had Commando Ranger vehicles, which proved to have several performance problems (even with fusion power); most of these vehicles were withdrawn from field teams, and stored at Prime Base or various supply depots.